► New 2022 Porsche Macan range revealed

 New 2022 Porsche Macan: our first spy photos

-These pictures were taken from the Arctic wilds of Scandinavia, as Porsche engineers start testing real mules for the first time.
+Our rendering above was based on the latest intel from Zuffenhausen, and gleaned from our network of spy photographers around the world.
+These scoop pictures were taken from the Arctic wilds of Scandinavia, as Porsche engineers start testing real Macan mules for the first time.

 They're engineering prototypes hiding under the current Macan bodyshell, give or take a bit of hacking around here and there (note how the front air intakes are blanked off).
 The all-electric version will use 800-volt technology, but this prototype is petrol-powered, according to our cameraman.

-The Macan has actually been around since 2014 and the next generation will make more of a stylistic leap forwards, we're told.
+The existing Macan, which shared parts of its architecture with its Audi Q5 cousin, has actually been around since 2014 and the next generation will make more of a stylistic leap forwards, we're told.
 A recent facelift has kept the Macan at the top of its game - it remains one of the best mid-sized SUVs to drive.

 Porsche Macan: our latest review